 - Jon is online when he comes across an article about narcissistic parents.
 He immediately thinks of his relationship with his own children.
 Am I engaging in any of these behaviors?
 Am I a narcissistic parent?

 - In the midst of a heated argument, Marcia tells her boyfriend that he is selfish.
 He counters back that she is manipulative.
 Marcia spends the next week ruminating on whether she was being manipulative or not.
-She can never feel certain.
+She can never feel certain enough for her worries to go away.

 How can I tell if I’m experiencing OCD focused on a fear of being a narcissist, and not real signs that I am a narcissist?